Gage-Technologies/gigo-documentation/workspace/resources_specified/resources_specified_3.md

 ### **Restrictions On Resources**

 There are two groups of restrictions on resources based on the type of user creating the workspace config.
 A free user can allocate up to 3 CPU cores, 4GB of Memory (RAM), and 10GB of Disk space.
-However, a premium user can allocate up to 6 CPU cores, 8GB or Memory (RAM), and 50GB of Disk Space.
+However, a premium user can allocate up to 6 CPU cores, 8GB of Memory (RAM), and 50GB of Disk Space.

 </br>